 You can look in the Provider Directory to find a PCP in the Kaiser Permanente network.
-The Provider Directory has a list of FQHCs and RHCs that work with Kaiser Permanente.
+The Provider Directory has a list of providers that work with Kaiser Permanente.

 You can find the Kaiser Permanente Provider Directory online at kp.org/facilities.
 You can also call 1-800-464-4000 (TTY 711).